Early-type galaxy density profiles from IllustrisTNG: I. Galaxy correlations and the impact of baryons: The effects of baryons on dark matter

 The fact that the dark matter inner slope decreases with increasing $c_{200}$ is more significant for the lower-mass systems.
 For a standard NFW profile, a higher $c_{200}$ indicates a smaller scale radius and higher concentration.
 However, larger $\Gamma^{\prime}$ also indicates a cuspy dark matter core and probable halo contraction.
 This suggests that when dark matter halos are highly concentrated, the standard NFW $c_{200}$ might not provide an objective measure of the halo concentration, and one must combine the values of $c_{200}$ and $\Gamma^{\prime}$ of a gNFW profile to determine the concentration of dark matter halos.
 This is also in line with the suggestion of modeling steeper dark matter profiles in observations proposed in \citet{2018MNRAS.481.1950L}.

 As an illustration of this issue, we show three halos from the FP run (upper panels) that have similar $R_{200}$ ($M_{200}$) but dramatically different $c_{200}$ along with their DMO counterparts (lower panels) in Fig.~\ref{fig:CM}.
-In the upper (lower) panels, the blue (red) scattered dots represent the measured 3D dark matter radial density, and the blue (red) dashed curve is the best gNFW fit to the dark matter radial density profile.
+In the upper and lower panels, the scattered dots represent the measured 3D dark matter radial density, and dashed curves are the best gNFW fit to the dark matter radial density profile, and the dotted curves are the best standard NFW fit to the dark matter radial density profile.
 The upper left panel shows a halo with dark matter inner slope close to the standard NFW inner slope ($\Gamma^{\prime} \approx 1$), the upper middle panel shows a halo with inner slope steeper than the NFW inner slope ($\Gamma^{\prime} \approx 1.7$), and the upper right panel shows an extremely steep inner slope case ($\Gamma^{\prime} \approx 2$).
 Their DMO counterparts in the lower panels have shallower gNFW inner slopes.
+The deviation from a standard NFW dark matter profile increases from the left to the right in the figure.
 Since the gNFW profile enforces a constant outer slope of $3$, larger inner slopes correspond to larger scale radii $r_{\mathrm{s}}$ and hence lower concentration parameters $c_{200}$, which is present in both the FP and the DMO cases.
 It is not clear, however, why halos of similar masses can have markedly different concentrations (i.e. the large range of $c_{200}$ in Fig.~\ref{fig:gam_m200_DMO}).
 Environment and merger histories might play important roles, although we leave this issue to future work to address.